-Security precautions to reduce the potential for electronic transaction device 12 misuse may include the transaction service provider 10 matching a serial number of the electronic transaction device 12 with the client's social security number, or some other unique identifier, allowing service institutions 18 to reconcile account and transactional information based on the serial number of the electronic transaction device 12, compiling a list of misplaced or stolen electronic transactional information, account information, and/or transactional information from misplaced or stolen electronic transaction devices 12.
+Security precautions to reduce the potential for electronic transaction device 12 misuse may include the transaction service provider 10 matching a serial number of the electronic transaction device 12 with the client's social security number, or some other unique identifier, allowing service institutions 18 to reconcile account and transactional information based on the serial number of the electronic transaction device 12, 35 compiling a list of misplaced or stolen electronic transaction devices 12, and locking or deleting personal information, account information, and/or transactional information from misplaced or stolen electronic transaction devices 12.

-Promotional information may be downloaded onto the electronic transaction device 12 in several ways.
+Promotional information may be downloaded onto the client.
+The request may be based on the clients' profile, or 40 electronic transaction device 12 in several ways.
 For example, the transaction service provider 10 may provide a gateway to one or more service institutions 18.
 The transaction service provider 10 may also assemble promotional information from a plurality of service institutions and/or vendors and download the information to the electronic transaction device 12.
 The transaction service provider 10 may also provide promotional information to an electronic transaction device 12 independent of any service institutions.
 Also, vendors may download promotional information to electronic transaction devices from POS terminals 20 during a transaction.